rajatroel/bot-files/README.md

    * **API Hash:** Paste your alphanumeric API Hash → Press **Enter**.
    * **License Key:** Paste your license key (e.g., `SMMK-1D-XXXX-XXXX-XXXX`) → Press **Enter**.
    * **Instagram Usernames:** Paste each Instagram account display name one by one, pressing **Enter** after each name.
-5. When all accounts have been entered, prepare your second phone as given in the next section.
+5. When all accounts have been entered, just press enter on empty line to save.

+## 10. Complete the Initial Setup
+1. Ensure the **Shizuku** app is installed and running on your device.
+2. Download the Latest Macrodroid [Replica.mdr](https://github.com/rajatroel/bot-files/releases/download/v1.0/Replica.mdr) file to your phone's `Download` folder.
+3. Ensure you device minimum width/dpi is set to 600.
+4. Follow the visual [Tutorial](https://t.me/+2QbpNDGSQc05YjQ1) video for further MacroDroid adjustments.
+5. Start the automation by toggling the MacroDroid switch.

-## 10. One-Time Telegram QR Login
+## 11. One-Time Telegram QR Login
 Prepare a **second phone** that has the official Telegram app logged into your target number.

 1. **Prepare the Scanner:** On your second phone, open Telegram and navigate to **Settings → Devices → Link Desktop Device**.
 (If the camera shows a black screen, go to your Android Settings → Apps → Telegram → Permissions, and allow **Camera** access.
 Verify the camera is working in Telegram).